pavelanni/kube-notes/README.md

-# kube-notes
+# Kubernetes and OpenShift Notes

-Random notes about Kubernetes and OpenShift
+Random notes about Kubernetes and OpenShift, mostly taken during my OpenShift classes for developers and cluster admins.